artambdev/facts-from-the-past/README.md

 - A gold button offers to retry the quiz, and reloads the page when clicked to restart the quiz with a new random sequence.
 - User stories: 8, 12

-## Design
-A few wireframes were made in advance of starting development to plan out the most important features and the structure of code that would be required to accompany them.

-The wireframes are presented below:

-### Colour
-- A pleasant pattern of light lilac with pink highlights is meant to evoke a kind feeling to the quiz rather than a stressful one, a fun game rather than a test.
-Answer buttons are given different colours to distinguish them, with popups using gold colouration to indicate forwards progress.

-### Font
-- Headings use the Noto Sans font while other text uses the Lato font.
-Both are popular sans-serif fonts that are easy to read and suitable for viewing on screens.
-In case of a failure to load, they both default to the browser's default sans-serif font.

-## Features
-The website has 3 pages and (TODO: put a number here) features across them.

-### Pages
-The three pages are:
-- A homepage that users to the site are automatically brought to, explaining the website's purpose and the quiz ahead with a button to begin
-- A quiz page that contains the interactive quiz itself
-- A custom 404 page that users are brought to when sent to an invalid page on the website, which offers a button to return to the homepage

 ## Validation

 ### HTML